pippim/pippim.github.io/programs.md

    style="float: left; width: 82%; margin: 0em 1em 1em 0px;"
 %}

-This short little video clip shows a subset of the main `mserve` music player window.
+This short `.gif` video clip, with no sound, shows one third of the main `mserve` music player window.

-The full source code is available for you to download and modify to your own tastes.
+You can download and modify the source code to your own tastes.

 Features like encoding CDs using automatic internet lookup for album tracks, artwork and song lyrics make `mserve` a "do everything" Music Player.

-From your local PC you can access musics stored on your File Server or Cell Phone and play it locally without transferring the songs first.  **SSH** is used to mount the remote drives as local partitions.
+From your local PC you can access music stored on your File Server or Cell Phone and play it locally without transferring all the songs.  **SSH** is used to mount the remote drives as local partitions.

 > **NOTE:** This program is still under development and may require extra steps to install any missing python module dependencies.